Salamek/blacklist/README.md

 # TODO

+* List of blocking providers
+* Blocking vs not blocking requests stats
 * Auto MFCR PDF Download, validation and parsing (it is hard as fuck, simple CSV with digital signature would be 100000000 times better)

 # Installation